Archive-TLMT/arcmedia/arcmedia/draft.md

 8. block storage

 Formats and techniques that support one or more of these services already exist under separate registrations.
-For example, the Content- {::comment}
+For example, the Content-Encoding header can be used to signal compressed Internet message content.
+{::comment}
 The fact that they already exists invites a concern that this might create some confusion.
 The draft probably should be proactive and address this possibility. -- Dave Crocker
 {:/comment}
-Encoding header can be used to compress Internet message content.
 The distinguishing feature of the archive top-level type is that these services are integrated into the format itself, along with the inclusion of object-specific metadata.

-Virtually all formats contemplated under this top-level type are designed to concatenate multiple objects into a single data stream, along with names and other metadata.
-When an Internet-facing application handles content labeled with this type, it SHOULD provide handling consistent with the archive as a discrete data item.
-For example, an Internet mail user agent would display an archive-labeled type with an archive icon, possibly with a preview of the objects contained therein (as opposed to automatically traversing its contents).
+Formats contemplated under this top-level type are designed to concatenate multiple objects into a single data stream, along with names and other metadata.
+When an Internet-facing application handles content labeled with this type, it SHOULD treat the archive as a discrete data item.
+For example, an Internet mail user agent might display an archive-labeled type with an archive icon, possibly with a preview of the objects contained therein, as opposed to automatically extracting its contents.

 # Encoding and Transport  {#encoding}